linux-system-roles/network/README.md

 ### `interface_name`

-For type `ethernet` and `infiniband`, this option restricts the profile to the given interface by name.
+For the types `ethernet` and `infiniband`, this option restricts the profile to the given interface by name.
 This argument is optional and by default the profile name is used unless a mac address is specified using the `mac` key.
 Specifying an empty string (`""`) allows to specify that the profile is not restricted to a network interface.

 **Note:** With [persistent interface naming](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Networking_Guide/ch-Consistent_Network_Device_Naming.html),